-Patent Box: relevant IP profits: relevant IP income: notional royalties
+CIRD220250 - Patent Box: relevant IP profits: relevant IP income: notional royalties: IP derived income

-It follows that many products made as a result of a process patent, or as a result of process that incorporates a patented component, would not be patented inventions in their own right.
-Sales of such products could not qualify under any of the heads of S357CC (CIRD220160).
+A patented process or tool may be used to produce a product or service which is subsequently sold to generate sales income of a company.
+However many products made as a result of a process patent, or as a result of a process that incorporates a patented component or that uses a patented tool, would not be patentable inventions in their own right.
+Sales of products that have not been patented or are not specifically named in a ‘product by process’ patent could not qualify under any of the heads of S357BH (CIRD220160).
 In addition, any services supplied by the company that make use of such processes, or that employ patented tools, would not give rise to relevant IP income in their own right.

-The key aim of the notional royalty provisions is to deliver Patent Box benefits to a company that uses its patented invention in a way that does not generate relevant IP income under the five heads defined at S357CC, but does result in the company deriving income and profits as a result of the exploitation of its patents (termed ‘IP-derived income’).
-The IP-derived income must form part of the company’s total gross income.
-As finance income cannot be included in total gross income, it cannot be IP-derived income and so no notional royalty can be calculated in respect of patents that produce such income.
+The key aim of the S357BHA (and previously s357CD) notional royalty provisions is to deliver Patent Box benefits to a company that uses its qualifying IP right or exclusive licence in respect of a qualifying IP right in a way that does not generate relevant IP income under the five Heads of Income defined at S357BH, ( CIRD220160 ) but does result in the company deriving income and profits as a result of the exploitation of the IP right (termed ‘IP-derived income’).

 This is achieved by allowing a company to elect that a “notional royalty” is to be treated as if it were relevant IP income.

 The notional royalty is an appropriate percentage of the IP-derived income.
 The method of calculating the appropriate percentage is explained in CIRD220251 with examples of the combined calculation at CIRD220252, the summary at CIRD220260 and Transfer Pricing assumptions at CIRD220270.

 The first step in calculating the notional royalty is to establish the IP-derived income.